 Total waste (diverted + landfill)

-“Total waste diverted” includes the amount of waste diverted through City of Saskatoon programs including the multi-unit residential program and does not include reduction, reuse, or recycling through non-City recyclers such as Sarcan.
-“Total waste” includes the amount of “Total waste diverted” plus the waste that goes to the City of Saskatoon landfill.
+"Total waste diverted” includes the amount of waste diverted through City of Saskatoon programs including recycling (curbside collection, multi-unit residential collection, public space recycling and recycling depots) and composting (curbside subscription program and compost depots, as well as materials collected through the EcoCentre at the City’s landfill).
+The calculated waste diversion rate does not include reduction, reuse, recycling or composting initiatives coordinated through non-City service providers such as SARCAN.
+“Total waste” includes the amount of waste diverted plus the amount of waste that goes to the City of Saskatoon landfill.
 Waste going to third party landfills is not included.

 How are other cities doing?

 Different jurisdictions have varying methods of defining and reporting their total waste and waste diversion indicators, which makes comparisons between municipalities challenging.
 Regardless, the City of Saskatoon’s waste diversion rate of 22.8% continues to place well below many other Canadian municipalities, with the diversion rate among cities and regions participating in municipal benchmarking averaging 43.7%, with rates ranging from 21.7% (Regina) and 63% (Metro Vancouver).
 More info can be found in the 2017 Integrated Waste Management Report (Table 1.
 Diversion Rates of Other Canadian Municipalities and Regions).
 Other municipalities have set waste diversion targets ranging from 50% to 90%, with 2020 being a common target date

 What do we need to do to achieve this target?

 In 2023, approximately 200,300 tonnes of waste are expected.
 To reduce the amount going to the landfill to 60,000, the following is required: